soma00333/profile/docs/work_experience/index.md

       <td>Eukarya</td>
       <td>
         <ul>
           <li><strong>EU1</strong>.
-I developed a processor that compiles user scripts to WebAssembly, which enabled users to run custom code in any language.</li>
+I developed a processor that compiles user scripts into WebAssembly and executes them on a WASM runtime, which enabled users to customize workflows efficiently.</li>
           <li><strong>EU2</strong>.
 I developed a real-time logging system with efficient storage and cache, which enabled millisecond-level status updates.</li>
         </ul>
       </td>